helium/HIP/0053-mobile-dao.md

 distributed to mappers as a function of the number of incentive points accumulated by all mappers on the network during an epoch.
 Initially, incentive points are issued to mappers using a simple rule:

-- Mapper Receives 1 point each time it witnesses an eligible hotspot.
+- Mapper Receives 1 point each time it witnesses an eligible Hotspot.

 Later, the point system for mappers can be adjusted through DAO voting to introduce more complex mapping algorithms with elements of gamification.